-For my upcoming trip Her Greatest Adventure Yet, I decided it was time for a new backpack.
+For my upcoming trip BoB’s Epic Adventure, I decided it was time for a new backpack.
 After long and careful consideration, I finally opted for the beautiful dark red Fjallraven Abisko 65 L; a narrow backpack, but large enough to fit in my camping gear.
 The backpack is specifically designed for females or smaller males.

 During my search to a suitable backpack I discovered a wide range of backpacks is available in terms of size, models and brands.
 There are big ones, small ones, fancy ones, simple ones, front loaders, panel loaders, red ones, black ones, extra secure ones, extra strong ones, with rain cover, without rain cover etc. Anyway, it can become difficult to see the wood for the trees.
 This article provides some useful tips and tricks on how to choose a backpack perfect for your travels.